ubccapico/canvas_api_examples/api_scripts/python/README.md

 #### simple_env.py

-Setup the environment variables with
+Setup the variables to be loaded as environment variables by creating a file `.env` with these contents
 ```
 export CANVAS_ACCESS_TOKEN=########
 export CANVAS_SORT_BY=course_name